-- You will compete against other novices in different car classes
+- Novices will compete against other novices in different car classes.

-- Winner will be the driver with lowest RTP/Pax adjusted time for the day.
+- The winner will be the novice driver with lowest PAX time for the day.

-- You may compete as a Novice for 2 seasons, or until you win Rookie class 3 times.
+- You may compete as a Novice for 3 events or 1 year (12 months), whichever comes first.

-- A Novice competitor may choose to move into class competition at any time, but may not move back to Rookie.
+- A Novice competitor may choose to move into Open Class competition at any time, but may not move back to Novice.